oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Use Console Buttons click back into dataset](./images/32-console-buttons-click-back-into-dataset.png)

 10. Notice that the number of labeled records will increase on the dataset page similarly to as shown in the below screenshot.
-Notice that in this example, *1082* of the *1710* records have so far been labeled.
+In the example shown in the below screenshot, *1082* of the *1710* records have so far been labeled.

   ![Records Unlabeled](./images/30-labeling-progress.png)